yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 3. Sustainable Cold Chain and Thermal Management

-My doctoral research focuses on developing bio-based composite films that integrate passive radiative cooling with evaporative cooling, enabling sub-ambient cooling performance without any external energy input.
-In addition to their thermal performance, these films are engineered to exhibit high mechanical strength and durability, enabling practical use in demanding packaging applications.
-Ultimately, this research aims to translate laboratory materials into practical cooling packaging, including food preservation films and takeout or delivery containers, providing sustainable, energy-free solutions for cold-chain logistics.
+My doctoral research focuses on developing bio-based composite films that integrate passive radiative cooling with evaporative cooling, enabling sub-ambient cooling without external energy input.
+These films are engineered to provide both efficient thermal management and the mechanical robustness required for practical food-packaging applications.
+By combining passive cooling with durable bio-based materials, this research aims to reduce reliance on conventional refrigeration and promote more sustainable cold-chain technologies for aquatic foods and other perishable products.

+Research topics

 **Research topics:**